 The advance is significant, says study co-author C. Daniel Smith, M.D., chair of the surgery department at Mayo Clinic in Florida and a specialist in treating reflux disease.
 Mayo Clinic is the only medical center in Florida and one of two in the Southeast to help study the device.

-"This is the first new, safe and effective treatment we have to treat reflux disease in 20 years," Dr. Smith said.
-"The device is simple, elegant and functional, and it provides an opportunity to help a very large number of patients.
-The only treatment options in the past have been acid-suppressing agents or surgery.
-Acid-suppressing agents don't directly address the underlying ineffective valve, leaving patients with persistent symptoms; surgery can lead to distressing side effects of bloating and inability to vomit in 20 percent of patients.
-These side effects occurred rarely with this new device."
+"This is the first new, safe and effective treatment we have to treat reflux disease in 20 years," said the author's co-author, Dr. Daniel Smith said.
+"The device is simple, elegant and functional, and it provides an opportunity to help a…

 Roughly one in three people in the United States have the chronic condition, the American Gastroenterological Association estimates.
 It can lead to serious health problems.